 - Restenosis after carotid endarterectomy.

 The study of this approach is still ongoing, comparing the results of stenting and carotid endarterectomy surgery.
-More recently, following the results of a large randomized trial published in the medical journal New England (the New England Journal of Medicine), it was found that there were no significant differences in the main risks associated with these two types of treatment.
-Also stenting is as effective as traditional surgery for the removal of atherosclerotic layers in high-risk patients for open surgery.
+More recently, following the results of a large randomized trial published, it was found that there were no significant differences in the main risks associated with these two types of treatment in the medical journal New England (the New England Journal of Medicine).
+Also stenting is as effective as traditional surgery for the removal of atherosclerotic stratification in patients with a high risk for open surgery.

 Contraindications to carotid stenting: